Guided simulation of conditioned chemical reaction networks: Guided Markov processes

-Intuitively, $\bb{P}_t^h$ gives more mass to paths where $h(t, X(t))$ is large.
-Absolute continuity of $\bb{P}_t^h$ with respect to $\bb{P}_t$ won't hold under the limit $t\uparrow T$ as under $\bb{P}^h_t$ the process is conditioned on the event $\{L X_T=v\}$.
-Unfortunately, $h$ is intractable as the transition probabilities $p$ are only known in closed-form in very specific cases.
-Therefore, consider $g\in \scr{G}$ that acts as a tractable substitute for $h$.
-Then, as a consequence, the process $X$ can be simulated under the measure $\bb{P}_t^{g}$ and moreover, for $t<T$,
+Unfortunately, $h$ is intractable as the transition probabilities $p$ are only known in closed-form in very specific cases including \Cref{ex:deathprocess}.

+To resolve this, consider another function $g\in \scr{G}$ that acts as a tractable substitute for $h$.
+Then, as a consequence, the process $X$ is tractable and can be simulated under the measure $\bb{P}_t^{g}$.
+Moreover, for $t<T$,

 where